glennklockwood/limelead/content/data-intensive/hadoop/on-hpc.md

 the same persistent storage device (a SAN, NFS-mounted storage, etc), you lose the data parallelism and resulting perfomance that makes Hadoop useful.
 You are, in effect, shooting yourself in the foot by doing this.

-<br><br>The only potential
-exception to this is if you use a parallel clustered filesystem (like Lustre) as the persistent storage device; the parallelism underneath that filesystem may allow you to recover some of the performance loss because it will store your HDFS blocks on different object storage targets.
+The only potential exception to this is if you use a parallel clustered filesystem (like Lustre) as the persistent storage device; the parallelism underneath that filesystem may allow you to recover some of the performance loss because it will store your HDFS blocks on different object storage targets.
 However, other bottlenecks and limitations also enter the picture.
 {{%/alertbox%}}
 </div>